holzman/fnal-art/README.md

 ------------
 - CMake 2.8.11 or above
 - C++0X/11 compliant compiler (GCC, Clang)
+  - NB: Full list of needed C++11 features not fully determined
+  - Usage of FNALCore does not guarantee this
 - [FNALCore](https://github.com/LBNE/FNALCore) library
   - Correct installation of this will also provide [Boost](http://www.boost.org)
 - [GCCXML](http://gccxml.github.io/HTML/Index.html) 0.9.0 or higher